-You will see a new gray button with a white arrow pointing left on your browser Address Bar or Toolbar.
+You will see a new gray button with a white arrow pointing left in your browser's Address Bar or Toolbar.
 This shows that Trusteer Rapport is running.

-While the button is gray, Trusteer Rapport is not protecting your information on this website.
+While the button is gray, the software is not protecting your information on this website.

-To keep your login credentials and other information safe on the website, click the Trusteer Rapport button and then click Protect this Website.
+To keep your login credentials and other information safe on the website, click the Trusteer Rapport/Endpoint Protection button and then click Protect this Website.

 As written in the information window, it is recommended to enable Rapport for every website that contains your personal information or requires logging in.
-Free version protects up to 100 websites - quite enough for average users.
+Free version protects up to 100 websites - quite enough for an average Joe.

-After clicking the Protect this Website button, Rapport's button turns green to show you that protection is turned on.
+Rapport's button turns green to indicate that the protection is turned on.
 The button will be green each time you will visit the site from now on.

-If you click the green button, Rapport will notify you that this website is protected by Trusteer.
+If you click the green button, Rapport/Endpoint Protection will notify you that this website is protected by Trusteer.

-This also means that you should not reuse your password on many different websites.
-Please remember to use different passwords for different online services to prevent easy identity theft - read our Creating strong passwords and Password Safe articles to help you with this!
+This also means that you should not reuse the passphrase on different websites.
+Please remember to use different passwords for different online services to prevent easy identity theft - read the Creating strong passwords and Password Safe articles to help you with this!

-Now all you have to do is to click the gray button once for each website that you log in to in order to protect your credentials and sensitive information from password-stealing malware.
-Yeah, banks, webmails and other social network sites should be the first in line.
+Now all you have to do is to click the gray button once for each website that contains or requires sensitive data in order to protect you from password-stealing malware.
+Yeah, banks, online stores, webmail and social network sites should be the first in line.

-In case you enter a protected user name/password combination on some other site, Trusteer Rapport will pop up a Protected Information Warning dialog.
+In case you enter a protected user name/password combination on a different site (for example, your PayPal credentials on www.paypal.badsite.com), Trusteer Rapport will pop up a Protected Information Warning dialog.

-If the site's address is not the one you were expecting, click the Get me out of here! button immediately - this could be a phishing site.
+If the site's address is not the one you were expecting, click the Get me out of here! button immediately - this could be a phishing attempt.

 Oh, and if you tend to re-use passwords (a very, very bad security practice!) and you really are on the correct web site, click Trust this site.
-But please do not use the same password everywhere as this can cost you dearly in case your login credentials end up in the hands of cyber-crooks who want to empty your bank account or shop online using your credit card.
+But please do not use the same password everywhere as this can cost you dearly in case your login credentials end up in the hands of cyber-crooks who want to empty your bank account or shop online using your credit card or virtual money.

-Read my Creating strong passwords and Password Safe articles for good password practices and storing+auto-filling credentials securely!
+Read the Creating strong passwords and Password Safe articles for good password practices and storing+auto-filling credentials securely!